michaelahlers/scala-guide/readme.md

 ### Why sbt?

 [sbt][build-tool-sbt] (Simple Build Tool?
 Scala Build Tool?) has received a lot of criticism.
-While it's entirely undeserved, [Eugene Yokota][github-eugene-yokota] and his fellow contributors to the tool have done an outstanding job of understanding and addressing industry needs.
+While some of that criticism is valid, [Eugene Yokota][github-eugene-yokota] and his fellow contributors to the tool have done an outstanding job of understanding and addressing industry needs.
 As Scala 3 has answered complaints about Scala 2, modern versions of sbt have addressed its shortcomings from its early days.

 For starters, sbt has moved away from "ASCII-art" syntaxes that were once trendy in the Scala community as it toyed with domain-specific languages aspiring to resemble mathematical notations.
 Its syntax has become plain and simple.